waocats/crabgo/src/doc/src/faq.md

 your package itself.

-That said, we think that [crates.io] offers a number of important benefits, and will likely become the primary way that people download packages in Cargo.
+That said, we think that [crates.io] offers a number of important benefits, and will likely become the primary way that people download packages in Crabgo.

 For precedent, both Node.js’s [npm][1] and Ruby’s [bundler][2] support both a central registry model as well as a Git-based model, and most packages